AjjMC/ajjgui/README.md

 ## Porting GUIs to Players

-Once a GUI is compiled, it is possible to port it to a specific player in a database using their UUID and an identifier unique to each GUI associated with them.
+Once a GUI is compiled, it is possible to port instances of it to a specific player in a database using their UUID and an identifier unique to each GUI associated with them.
 This allows for personalized menus based on chest boats.
 Porting the nearest GUI is achieved with ``/function ajjgui:__port`` using the macro arguments "player" for the UUID integer array and "id" for the GUI identifier.
 Using the same arguments, ``/function ajjgui:__open`` gives a player access to a GUI from the database.
 The executing player can use their own UUID with ``/function ajjgui:__portself`` and ``/function ajjgui:__openself``, which only require a GUI identifier as an argument.

 #### Example

 1. A mapmaker compiles a GUI for a settings menu at coordinates ``10`` ``10`` ``10``.
 It is intended for each player in the map to have their own settings menu.
-The following command can be used to port this GUI to all online players.
+The following command can be used to port instances of this GUI to all online players.
 A single underscore is used to hide command feedback:

     ```
     /execute positioned 10 10 10 as @a run function ajjgui:_portself {id:"settings"}